Sexual Misconduct / Gender-Based Misconduct Policy and Procedures

 5. Sexual exploitation:

-Sexual exploitation includes but it not limited to: invasion of sexual privacy and voyeurism (in-person or through audio or video recording); recording any person engaged in sexual or intimate activity in a private space without that person’s full knowledge and consent; distributing sexual or intimate information, images or recordings about another person without that person’s full knowledge and consent; and/or exposing of a person’s body or genitals.
+An act attempted or committed by a person for sexual gratification, financial gain or other advancement through the abuse of exploitation of another person's sexuality.
+Sexual exploitation includes but it not limited to: invasion of sexual privacy; voyeurism (in-person or through audio or video recording); recording any person engaged in sexual or intimate activity in a private space without that person’s full knowledge and consent; distributing sexual or intimate information, images or recordings about another person without that person’s full knowledge and consent; and/or exposing of a person’s body or genitals; and/or knowingly or recklessly exposing another person to a significant risk of sexually transmitted infection, including HIV.

 6. Relationship Violence (Domestic Violence/Dating Violence):

-Relationship violence is behavior in an intimate relationship that is used to establish power and control over another person through fear and intimidation.
+Relationship violence is behavior by a person who is or has been in a social relationship of a romantic or intimate nature that is used to establish power and control over another person through fear and intimidation.
+The existence of such a relationship shall be determined with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
 This behavior can be verbal, emotional and/or physical.

 Retaliation is any adverse action taken against a person because of the person’s participation in a complaint or investigation of discrimination or sexual misconduct.
 The University will take seriously any allegation of retaliation.